Skip to content

 How much deposit do you need for a buy-to-let?

-Most BTL lenders require a minimum deposit of 25% of the property’s purchase price.
-Some specialist lenders accept 20%, particularly for experienced landlords with a strong portfolio.
-Use the BTL maximum mortgage calculator to see what you could borrow against expected rental income.
+Most buy-to-let lenders ask for at least 25% of the purchase price as a deposit.
+Some specialist lenders will go to 20%, usually for experienced landlords with a strong portfolio behind them.
+Try the BTL maximum mortgage calculator to see what you could borrow against the rent you expect to earn.

 BTL deposit requirements